Sgt. John Elliott Rowland

 advertising department of The Westerville

 On January 20, 1941, John was inducted into the United States Army.
 He was one of the first men from Westerville to be drafted.
 After induction, he was sent to Fort Knox, Kentucky for basic training.
 According to John, he had basic training in "Tent City."
 He recalled the conditions were muddy and cold during the winter and hot and dusty in the summer.
-In March, 1941, John was assigned to the Headquarters Company of the 192nd Tank Battalion in March.
-John was trained to do reconnaissance in scout cars and to use firearms.
+In March, 1941, John was assigned to the Headquarters Company of the 192nd Tank Battalion.
+During his training at Ft.
+Knox, John was trained to do reconnaissance in scout cars and to use firearms.
 He recalled that the company had scout cars, motorcycles, and its own tanks.

 In September 1941, the 192nd was sent by convoy to take part in the Louisiana maneuvers of 1941.
 He recalled that there was a shortage of equipment, especially firearms, so wooden guns were used and also wooden rifles.
 Tanks had signs hanging from their sides indicating what type of tank they were.